Decoupling Vector Data and Index Storage for Space Efficiency: Background

-\paragraph{Limitation \#1: High storage costs.} Disk-based ANNS systems have high storage overhead due to the need for storing both high-dimensional vector data and auxiliary index metadata.
-For instance, a 128-dimensional vector \cite{sift1m}, with each dimension as a 4-byte floating-point number, consumes 512~bytes.
-To achieve high recall accuracy, a graph-based index should connect each vector to 128 neighbors \cite{guo25}.
-If each neighbor ID is a 4-byte integer, this adds another 512~bytes of metadata, making the total storage per vector entry 1\,KiB.
-This overhead is significant when compared to the average data size in modern NoSQL data stores \cite{chang06, cassandra, tikv}, which is often only a few hundred bytes \cite{cao20}.
-Furthermore, a vector dataset can scale up to hundreds of trillions of parameters in production applications \cite{trillion-scale}, and the space overhead is further aggravated by keeping multiple replicas for fault tolerance and load balancing \cite{anns-replication}.
+\para{Limitation \#1: High storage costs.} Disk-resident graph ANNS systems incur huge storage overhead for persisting both high-dimensional vector data and auxiliary index metadata.
+For instance, a 128-dimensional vector \cite{sift} with each dimension encoded as a 4-byte float consumes 512~bytes.
+The auxiliary index connecting each vector to 128 neighbors \cite{guo25} adds another 512~bytes of 4-byte integer neighbor IDs, bringing the total storage per vector to 1\,KiB (i.e., doubling the raw vector size).
+This overhead compounds severely at scale: vector datasets can grow to hundreds of trillions of vectors in production \cite{trillion-scale}, and the footprint is further amplified by replication for fault tolerance and load balancing \cite{anns-replication}.

-\paragraph{Limitation \#2: High I/O demands.} Disk-based ANNS systems suffer from significant I/O amplification in search and update operations.
-Search queries inevitably traverse large portions of the auxiliary index on disk to identify the result set.
-Such disk-bound traversal can account for over 70\% of the total query time \cite{liang22}.
-Even though search optimization techniques, such as pipelined I/Os and computations \cite{guo25}, can improve search performance, the inherent I/O bottleneck remains.
-To justify, we profile DiskANN \cite{jayaram19} and PipeANN \cite{guo25} using the SIFT1M dataset\footnote{The dataset contains 1~million vectors with 128 dimensions.
-We choose this small-scale dataset for ease of analysis and visualization, yet our findings hold consistently for billion-scale datasets (\S\ref{sec:evaluation}).} \cite{sift1m}, and measure the {\em I/O wait time} (i.e., the duration that CPU threads are idle while waiting for disk I/Os to complete).
-We set the beam width $W=4$ to mitigate I/O overhead, as suggested by the DiskANN paper \cite{jayaram19}, and vary the candidate list size $L$ from 50 to 300 to address various search accuracy levels.
-Figure~\ref{fig:iowait} shows that even with pipelining, the I/O wait time of PipeANN still accounts for 52.9-72.2\% of the overall search latency.
-This shows that the high I/O demands of graph traversal cannot be fully alleviated by pipelining alone.
+\para{Limitation \#2: High I/O demands.} Disk-resident graph ANNS systems suffer from significant I/O amplification in both search and update operations.
+Search queries must traverse large portions of the auxiliary index on disk to identify the result set.
+This disk-bound traversal can account for over 70\% of the total query time \cite{liang22}, and this bottleneck persists even with pipelined I/O and computation \cite{guo25}.
+To verify, we profile DiskANN \cite{jayaram19} and PipeANN \cite{guo25} on the SIFT1M dataset with 1\,M 128-dimensional vectors\footnote{We choose this small-scale dataset for ease of analysis and visualization, yet our findings hold consistently for billion-scale datasets (\S\ref{sec:evaluation}).} \cite{sift}.
+We measure the {\em I/O wait time} (i.e., the duration that CPU threads are idle awaiting disk I/Os) with beam width $W=4$ (as recommended in \cite{jayaram19}) while varying the candidate list size $L$ from 50 to 300 to cover various search accuracy levels.
+Figure~\ref{fig:iowait} shows that even with pipelining, PipeANN's I/O wait time still accounts for 52.9-72.2\% of overall search latency, confirming that the I/O demands of graph traversal cannot be fully alleviated by pipelining alone.